h01d/learning_projects/README.md

 **Tech used:** Python(3.10.5)

-Made a program that uses the Python os library to create a folder on the user's desktop and populate it with 5 .txt and 2 .doc files.
-The program then reads each path of the files into some variables passed throughout the functions used.
-The GUI was made with the Python tkinter library.
-Upon starting the program a window with a prompt asking the user whether they would like to see the files that were added to their desktop is given.
+Initially the program creates a folder with the aforementioned files.
+The program then reads each path of the file's paths into corresponding variables.
+The GUI was made with the Python tkinter library, upon starting the program a window with a prompt asking the user whether they would like to see the files that were added to their desktop is given.
 A button with, "Yes!" is pushable and upon pushing will display the path of each file populated within the folder created in the very same window.

 ## Optimizations